Finiteness properties of torsion fields of abelian varieties: Abstract

 \section{Abstract}

-For an abelian variety $A/K$ we study finite generation properties of the profinite group $\Gal(K_\tors(A)/K)$ and of certain closed normal subgroups thereof, where $K_\tors(A)$ is the torsion field of $A/K$.
-We use this in order to generalize a recent result of Checcoli and Dill about small exponent subfields of $K_\tors(A)/K$ in the number field case.
-We answer a question of Habegger, mentioned in the recent preprint of Checcoli and Dill, on an analogous statement over other ground fields $K$ such as global fuction fields or local fields, for example.
-In fact we have suitable finite generation results and can answer the question affirmatively in the case when $K$ is finitely generated over its prime field, in the case where $K$ is finitely generated over an algebraically closed field and in the case where $K$ is finitely generated over a local field.
+Let $A$ be an abelian variety defined over a field $K.$ We study finite generation properties of the profinite group $\Gal(K_\tors(A)/K)$ and of certain closed normal subgroups thereof, where $K_\tors(A)$ is the torsion field of $A$ over $K$.
+In fact, we establish more general finite generation properties for monodromy groups attached to smooth projective varieties via \'etale cohomology.
+We apply this in order to give an independent proof and generalizations of a recent result of Checcoli and Dill about small exponent subfields of $K_\tors(A)/K$ in the number field case.
 We also give an application of our finite generation results in the realm of permanence principles for varieties with the weak Hilbert property.